 Program areas at ACRS

-The behavioral health (bh) program serves over 2822 individuals affected by mental, emotional, and behavioral problems.
-The bh program combines eastern and western approaches to offer a comprehensive array of specialized mental health services to individuals and families with a team of trained mental health case managers, psychiatrists, and psychiatric nurses that speak more than twenty different Asian and pacific islander languages and dialects.
+Behavioral health: the behavioral health (bh) program serves over 2,755 individuals and combines eastern and western approaches to offer a comprehensive array of specialized mental health services to individuals and families with a team of trained mental health case managers, psychiatrists, and psychiatric nurses that speak more than twenty different Asian and pacific islander languages and dialects.
 Bh staff assist individuals to develop and regain the skills and independence to live meaningful lives in their communities.
 Bh staff also provide important linkage to other community resources including housing, public benefits, and supportive employment.
 Staff work collaboratively with hospitals, nursing homes, and other health care providers to coordinate care for their mutual clients.

-Employment and training - acrs helps job-seekers find careers, and we connect employers with qualified-job seekers.
-Our services include english literacy classes, vocational skills training, job placement and retention services, and custom-designed workplace trainings for employers.
+Employment and training: acrs helps job-seekers find careers, and we connect employers with qualified job seekers.
+Our services include job search preparation classes, esol classes, vocational skills training, job placement and retention services, as well as three levels of digital literacy classes.

-Civic engagement - our civic engagement program works to include the voices of Asian americans and pacific islanders (aapi) in our democracy throughout Washington state.
-Our aapi democracy initiative builds statewide capacity, fosters cross-generational leadership, and develops tools and skills within and across aapi communities to promote long term, year-round participation and engagement on issues critical to their well-being and empowerment.
-We incorporate different languages and cultures in promoting the concept of "active citizenship" into the work of existing aapi-serving agencies and programs, at community and cultural events, and in the safe places our communities know and trust.
+Civic engagement: our civic engagement department works to include the voices of asians, native hawiians, and pacific islanders (a&nh/pi) in our democracy throughout Washington state.
+Our programming builds statewide capacity, fosters cross-generational leadership and develops tools and skills within and across a&nh/pi communities to promote long term, year-round participation and engagement on issues critical to their well-being and empowerment.
+We incorporate different languages and cultures in promoting civic engagement among clients and integrate initiatives into existing services and work to engage clients in a safe place they know and trust.

-Citizen and immigration - our citizenship and immigration services program helps immigrants and refugees who want to become u.s. citizens navigate the naturalization process by offering english classes, citizenship examination preparation and more.
+Citizen and immigration: our citizenship and immigration services program helps immigrants and refugees who want to become u.s. citizens navigate the naturalization process by offering citizenship preparation classes, citizenship examination preparation, mock interviews and more.

 Other services include covid-19 assistance.